 - Responsibility to hold valid permits and comply with the terms and conditions under which a permit is issued.

-Click here to view the Soil Conservation Act:
+Click the link below to view the Soil Conservation Act:

 Shelterbelts help reduce the speed of wind which in result reduces wind erosion.
 There are both farmstead shelterbelts and field shelterbelts.